 Where To Stay: Hotels in Nijmegen, Netherlands

-During our visit to Nijmegen, we stayed in the B&B De Prince.
+During our visit to Nijmegen, we stayed in the Hotel de Prince.
 We loved the location right in the heart of the Nijmegen Old Town off the historic shopping street and just steps from the Grote Markt.
-The rooms were on the small side, but very clean and comfortable.
-They have hostel rooms as well as ensuite, private rooms.
+The rooms were on the small side, but clean and comfortable.

-If the De Prince is fully booked, there are many Nijmegen accommodation options to choose from in – or close to – the city center.
-Check out these top-rated Nijmegen hotels (based on guest reviews!) for your upcoming trip: Boutique Hotel Straelman or Hotel Linnen – or start your search for the perfect place to stay in Nijmegen on Booking.com – like we do!
+There are many Nijmegen accommodation options to choose from in – or close to – the city center.
+Start your search for the perfect place to stay in Nijmegen on Booking.com – but read our tricks for Finding The Best Priced Hotels first!

 What You Will Need to Visit Nijmegen

 - Don’t forget to pack a pair of lightweight and comfortable travel shoes.
-Nijmegen is a very walkable city, but only if you have the right shoes!
+Nijmegen is very walkable, but only if you have the right shoes!
 I (Sarah) have traveled with these shoes by Columbia.
-Kris prefers wearing these shoes by Merrell.
+Kris prefers wearing these trail shoes by Merrell.

 - We’re certain you’ll be snapping tons of photos during your trip – Nijmegen is so photogenic!
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - Whether you travel with a backpack or a suitcase, you will also need a great day bag to organize all of your essential daily travel items.

-- If you haven’t already obtained travel insurance for your trip to Europe, consider traveling protected with World Nomads.
+- If you haven’t already obtained travel insurance for your Netherlands visit, consider traveling protected with World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.